k98kurz/micropycelium/Packager_spec.md

 # Peer Discovery and Management

-The Packager system will include a peer discovery and management application.
-This application will maintain a list of peers (i.e. directly connected nodes reachable without packet routing) and the applications they support, and it will expose this data to other applications.
+The Packager system will include peer discovery and management logic.
+This will maintain a list of peers (i.e. directly connected nodes reachable without packet routing) and nodes (reachable with or without routing) and the applications they support, and it will expose this data to other applications.

 ## Peer list

 Each node will maintain a peer list containing the following information:

-- Peer ID: the public key of the peer
+- id: the public key of the peer
-- Interface: a tuple containing (interface_id, interface_info)
+- interfaces: a list of tuples each containing (mac, interface_id)
-- Timeout: an int used for automatic peer disconnects
+- timeout: an int used for automatic peer disconnects
-- Throttle Count: an int used to throttle bandwidth for a peer
+- throttle: an int used to throttle bandwidth for a peer
+- last_tx: an int used to track transmissions for throttling

 When a node adds a peer or receives a Beacon from that peer, it sets the timeout value to 4.
 After a node sends its own Beacon, it decrements every peer timeout